yann-dubrana/fastapi-logto-demonstration/README.md

 ## Implementation

 This project uses native FastAPI functions to implement Logto authentication without requiring a Python Logto client.
-This approach relies heavily on FastAPI's built-in functionalities, which offer robust and secure ways to handle authentication and authorization.
+This approach relies heavily on FastAPI built-in functionalities, which offer robust and secure ways to handle authentication and authorization.

 ### Logto Authentication and the Concept of Resource